Ataulhaye/smartautomation/README.md

 - [ ] Beautify the UI
 - [ ] Add support for basic unit test generation
 - [ ] Thorough debugging for a final complete product
-- [ ] Evaluation of smartautomation with respect to human-ai interaction, user-friendly and quality
+- [ ] Evaluation of Smartautomation with respect to human-ai interaction, user-friendly and quality

 ## Requirements